Nathania02/NAISC/README.md

 # NAISC

-# we fix people's backs and lives!!
+# we fix peoples' backs and lives!!